-Revoking Your Proxy

-Voting

 To vote as our Board recommends, stockholders must vote pursuant to the instructions on the Notice or on the proxy card or attend the meeting and vote in-person.

-Each share of our common stock outstanding on the record date is entitled to one vote on any proposal presented at the Annual Meeting:

-For Proposal One, the election of directors, the two nominees receiving the plurality of votes entitled to vote and cast will be elected as directors.

-For Proposal Two, a majority of the votes properly cast is required to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.

-Votes withheld from any nominee, abstentions and "broker nonvotes" (i.e., where a broker has not received voting instructions from the beneficial owner and for which the broker does not have discretionary power to vote on a particular matter) are counted as present for purposes of determining the presence of a quorum.
+Votes Required to Adopt Proposals Each share of our common stock outstanding on the record date is entitled to one vote on any proposal presented at the Annual Meeting: For Proposal One, the election of directors, the two nominees receiving the plurality of votes entitled to vote and cast will be elected as directors.
+For Proposal Two, a majority of the votes properly cast is required to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
+For Proposal Three, a majority of the votes properly cast is required to approve the compensation of our named executive officers.
+For Proposal Four, the frequency that receives the highest number of votes properly cast - every one, two or three years - shall be deemed the frequency recommended by stockholders.
+Effect of Abstentions and Broker Non-Votes Votes withheld from any nominee, abstentions and "broker nonvotes" (i.e., where a broker has not received voting instructions from the beneficial owner and for which the broker does not have discretionary power to vote on a particular matter) are counted as present for purposes of determining the presence of a quorum.
 Shares voting "withheld" have no effect on the election of directors.
-Abstentions have no effect on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+Abstentions have no effect on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018, the non-binding, advisory vote to approve the compensation of our named executive officers or on the non-binding, advisory vote on the frequency of future non-binding, advisory votes to approve the compensation of our named executive officers.
 Under the rules that govern brokers holding shares for their customers, brokers who do not receive voting instructions from their customers have the discretion to vote uninstructed shares on routine matters, but do not have discretion to vote such uninstructed shares on non-routine matters.
 Only Proposal Two, the ratification of the appointment of Ernst & Young LLP, is considered a routine matter where brokers are permitted to vote shares held by them without instruction.
-If your shares are held through a broker, those shares will not be voted in the election of directors unless you affirmatively provide the broker instructions on how to vote.
+If your shares are held through a broker, those shares will not be voted on Proposals One, Three or Four unless you affirmatively provide the broker instructions on how to vote.
+Voting Instructions If you complete and submit your proxy voting instructions, the persons named as proxies will

 If you complete and submit your proxy voting instructions, the persons named as proxies will follow your instructions.
-If you submit proxy voting instructions but do not direct how your shares should be voted on each item, the persons named as proxies will vote for the election of the nominees for directors named in this proxy statement and for the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm.
-The persons named as proxies will vote on any other matters properly presented at the Annual Meeting in accordance with their best judgment, although
+If you submit proxy voting instructions but do not direct how your shares should be voted on each item, the persons named as proxies will vote for the